 5. Licensure - Click on the pdf link to view licensure data (PDF)

-PLEASE NOTE: We strongly encourage you to use the online application.
-This allows the Psychology program to have immediate access to your application, and it will allow you to track which credentials we have received.
+Applicants to the Laney Graduate School and the Department of Psychology are strongly encouraged to use the online application system.
+The use of the online application allows the Psychology program to have immediate access to your application, and it will allow you to track which credentials we have received.

-Applications will be reviewed in early January and about 20 to 25 applicants will be invited for the initial interview date which is tentatively scheduled during the month of February.
+Applications will be reviewed in early January and about 20 to 25 applicants will be invited for the initial interview date which is tentatively scheduled in February.
 Due to the number of applications received, we are not able to interview all applicants or to schedule interviews before that time.